-In the fall of each year, researchers conducted five direct observations, on five different days, on each at-risk student over a period of two to three weeks before the intervention took place.
+In the Fall of each year, researchers conducted five direct observations, on five different days, on each at-risk student over a period of 2 to 3 weeks before the intervention took place.
 Observations were typically conducted two times per week.
-However, in year 1 of the study, only three to four baseline data points were collected on some students.
-An additional 10 observations took place during the intervention period (four to six months) when approximately half of the students received the intervention and half served as a control.
+However, in Year 1 of the study, only three to four baseline data points were collected on some students.
+An additional 10 observations took place during the intervention period (4-6 months) when approximately half of the students received the intervention and half served as a control.
 These intervention data are not reported in this article for considerations of clarity and readability.
 Data from the five baseline observations were analyzed for this study.